Language: EN

 • EEPROM, non-volatile, which we can use to store information between restarts.

-EEPROM memory has its own characteristics and peculiarities that distinguish it from the rest of memories.
-First and foremost, it is non-volatile, meaning it retains the stored values when power is lost.
+The EEPROM memory has its own characteristics and peculiarities that distinguish it from the rest of the memories.
+First, and most evident, it is non-volatile (that is, it retains the stored values when power is lost).

-On the other hand, EEPROM memory is a scarcer resource than the rest of memories.
+On the other hand, EEPROM memory is a more limited resource than other memories.
 Most Arduino models have 1KB, while the Mega has 4KB.

 A disadvantage of EEPROM memory is that it is much slower than SRAM memory.
-The writing process of a cell (byte) costs around 3.3 ms. The reading process is much faster (although still slower than SRAM), reading 1024 bytes costs around 0.3ms, that is, 10,000 times faster than writing.
+The process of writing to a cell (byte) takes about 3.3 ms. The reading process is much faster (although still slower than SRAM); reading 1024 bytes takes about 0.3 ms, meaning it is 10,000 times faster than writing.

-Another peculiarity of EEPROM memory is that it has a limited lifespan, which is reduced with each writing operation.
-There are no limits for reading operations.
+Another peculiarity of EEPROM memory is that it has a limited lifespan, which decreases with each write operation.
+There are no limits on read operations.

-The specifications guarantee that each cell has a lifespan of at least 100,000.
-Although in practice it can be much higher, up to a million operations, above 100,000 the operation is not guaranteed.
+Specifications guarantee that each cell has a lifespan of at least 100,000.
+However, in practice, it can be much higher, up to a million operations; above 100,000, the operation is not guaranteed.

-100,000 read operations may seem like a lot, but it should be noted that they are
+100,000 read operations may seem like a lot, but keep in mind that they are

-• Barely 5 minutes if, by mistake, we constantly write.
+• Just 5 minutes if, by mistake, we constantly write.

 • About 27 years if we write 10 times a day.

-In other words, EEPROM memory is designed for writing with long intervals between them, not constant use of it.
+That is, EEPROM memory is designed for writes with long intervals between them, not for constant use.

-The Standard Arduino IDE incorporates an EEPROM.h library that includes the necessary functions to manipulate Arduino’s non-volatile memory.
+The Standard Arduino IDE incorporates a library EEPROM.h that includes the necessary functions to manipulate Arduino’s non-volatile memory.

 //Reads a single byte from the address